huangyunict/OpenSource/README.md

 OpenSource
 ==========

-This repository stores collected open-souce projects from other websites
+This repository stores collected open-source projects from other websites.

 liblbfgs
 --------
-A library of Limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS)
+A library of Limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS).

 This project is available at: http://www.chokkan.org/software/liblbfgs/